Lato-org/lato/README.md

 The full documentation is available at: 👉 👉 [THIS LINK](https://lato-oss.gregoriogalante.com) 👈 👈

+The `llm.txt` file with all the context to use with LLMs is available at: 👉 👉 [THIS LINK](https://github.com/Lato-org/lato/raw/refs/heads/main/docs/llm.txt) 👈 👈

 You can also use the [Lato AI Agent](https://lato-oss.gregoriogalante.com/AI.html) directly on your browser to generate code and get helps with the gem.

 ## Eco-system